zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialog]

 Tara begins by saying to Stan, “How is your present ation coming along?”
 The expression “to come along” means to make progress.
-It's a phrasal verb meaning to advance toward some goal, to be in the process o f completing something.
+It's a phrasal verb meaning to advance toward some goal, to be in the process of completing something.
 Tara wants to know how Stan's presentation is comin g along.
 A “presentation” would be when you give information to someone, usua lly in some sort of formal setting, some formal situation.
 Stan says, “It's ok ay, but I'm having trouble simplifying some of the key concepts without dumbin g them down too much.”

 “To simplify” (simplify) means to make something le ss complex, to make something easier to understand.
 A “concept” is an i dea.
 A “key (key) concept” is your main idea, or your most important ideas.
 Stan is trying to simplify, or make easier to understand, some key concepts without “du mbing them down.”
 The expression “to dumb (dumb) something down (down)” m eans to make something too simple, too basic, so that you are changing the  meaning of something in an important way as you simplify it.
 “To dumb somethin g down” is to lose some important information as you try to make it easier to understand.